 1st Discount Brokerage, Inc. does not have any soft-dollar arrangements and does not receive any soft-dollar benefits.
+1DB receives no research or execution services from any broker-dealer or third party in connection with client securities transactions

 1st Discount Brokerage, Inc. executes and clears its client's trades through Apex Clearing Corporation, its clearing firm.
 Clients must include any limitations on this discretionary authority in this written authority statement.
 Clients may change/amend these limitations as required.
 Such amendments must be provided to us in writing.